pgmrgeek/PhotoboothMgr/README.md

 Now, to continue with running the software -

-Once you've re-enabled UAC and rebooted, doublc click "launch.bat" again which launches Pic2Print.
+Once you've re-enabled UAC and rebooted, double click "launch.bat" again which launches Pic2Print.
 The batch file will also create any missing folders, and passes command line switches to Pic2Print, enabling some extra buttons, specifically, the Debug button.
 The debug button displays a separate form with a verbose listing of internal operations with helpful messages to verify email operations.
 Lastly, "launch.bat" fires off Photoshop with a sample JPG listing some printer setup instructions.

 At this point, Photoshop should have fired-up via the "Launch.bat". if not, fire up photoshop manually.
 Remove any prior versions of "Onsite.Printing.atn" that might be loaded in the Action Palette.
 Now, load the new "Onsite.Printing.atn" set found in "c:\OnSite\actions\" folder, by dragging & dropping the file into photoshop.